 - Practice applying genetic information to realistic cases

 - Assess the utility of genetic information

 - Learn about benefits and limitations of new genetic tests

-This on-demand, interactive program will consist of a series of 12 modules that are 15-30 minutes, case-based and aim to build clinical skills and impact patient care.
-Topics include prenatal testing, targeted therapy in oncology, genomic sequencing, cardiogenomics, neurogenomics, pharmacogenomics and ethics in precision medicine.
-Modules will be released individually, and each will be designated for continuing medical education (CME) and continuing nursing education (CE) credit.
+This on-demand, interactive program is a series of 8 modules that are 15-30 minutes, case-based and aim to build clinical skills and impact patient care.
+Topics include prenatal testing, targeted therapy in oncology, genomic sequencing, neurogenomics and pharmacogenomics.
+Modules are each designated for continuing medical education (CME) and continuing nursing education (CE) credit.